 The lower half is a pretty intricate structure so I will pay attention that there is no paint remaining on the airbrush.
 While I’m doing weathering in various ways, I think that the remaining paint will disappear.

 I can choose a state of caterpillar running and the position using the wheel, and it’s a movable structure.
-However, it is better to fix it in order to obtain strength.
+However, it is better to fix it to obtain strength.
 I made it in the four-wheel running state.

 The marking is the German Afrika Korps, the 15th Armored Division familiar with General Rommel.
 The division mark is a red triangle.
 The 15th Armored Division was originally a reorganization of the 33rd Infantry Division and was active in North Africa from 1941 to 1943.
 The division was surrounded by the Allied forces and surrendered in 1943.